 This policy establishes the rules and conditions under which a pet may be kept in Pledge Property Management, Inc. (“PPM”) residential apartments or its managed properties.
-The primary purpose of these rules is to establish reasonable requirements for the keeping of common household pets in order to provide a decent, safe and sanitary environment for existing and prospective tenants, PPM employees, the public, and to preserve the physical condition of PPM property.
-Under 2003 Title 24 CFR §960.705, this policy does not apply to Assistive Animals that reside in public housing or that visit Pledge Property Management, Inc. It does not limit or impair the rights of persons with disabilities, or affect any authority PPM has under other legal provisions to regulate animals that assist persons with disabilities.
+The primary purpose of these rules is to establish reasonable requirements for the keeping of common household pets to provide a decent, safe and sanitary environment for existing and prospective tenants, PPM employees, the public, and to preserve the physical condition of PPM property.
+Under 2003 Title 24 CFR §960.705, this policy does not apply to Assistive Animals that reside in public housing or that visit Pledge Property Management, Inc. It does not limit or impair the rights of persons with disabilities or affect any authority PPM has under other legal provisions to regulate animals that assist persons with disabilities.

 Individual developments may designate selected common areas as no-pet areas, provided that rules governing these areas are reasonable and do not conflict with any Federal, State or local law or regulation governing the owning and keeping of pets in dwelling accommodations (apartments), and the essential terms of this policy.

 Violations of this policy shall be considered a violation of a material term of your lease.
-The PPM manager may require the removal of a pet upon violation of these rules, or may commence eviction procedures.
+The PPM manager may require the removal of a pet upon violation of these rules or may commence eviction procedures.
 The appeal procedures that apply to other eviction actions, including the right to a grievance hearing, shall apply to violations of these rules.

 Pet – a domesticated animal of a species that is commonly kept as a household pet in the community.
 A cat, dog, or canary is an example of a domesticated animal that is commonly kept as a household pet.
 A monkey, snake or spider is an example of an animal that is not commonly kept as a household pet in the community.